kryali/classwhole/README.md

 Rails is reponsible for updating course catalog data as well as persisting user schedules and accounts.
 We use [HAML](http://haml.info/) and [SASS](http://sass-lang.com/) to generate our front-end HTML/CSS.

-The best way to think about how this application works is that Rails produces the API that the client-side AngularJS consumes it.
+The best way to think about how this application works is that Rails produces the API that the client-side AngularJS consumes.

 ## Setup